AlexHAziz/Hearthstone-Analytics-CSC-450/DEV_README.md

 Alex
   - Creating the project and test suite
-  - Base line code, writing all the basic class an putting in method stubs to be filled in.
+  - Base line code for simulation system, writing all the basic class an putting in method stubs to be filled in.
 (Read past commits for more info)
   - Reviewing code
+  - Creating and coding the analytical system

 Conner *has the least difficult coding in game itself because he has to write the tests.
   - Attack method (goes in game.rb)